 Samsung SPH-WP10 – Shrinking the mobile phones into a wrist watch mobile

 One may have imagined there would have been a very big demand against a backdrop of a public fed on films of fictional detective Dick Tracy using his wrist watch radio phone.
 But it has remained a niche product up until now.
 Samsung followed up the SPH-WP10 almost a decade later with their 9110 (2009) and LG have a comparable product in their GD910 (2008).
 There are dozens of very moderately priced unbranded wrist watch mobile phones coming from a number of Chinese producers.

 The more up-to-date twists on the wrist watch mobile phone has been a wrist watch display that is fed via a blue-tooth link to a smart phone carried nearby in the pocket.
-The recent Sony SmartWatch is a recent example of this new technical trend for mobile wrist watches.
-My research has yet to track down the first.
+Read related item on design trends of Smart-watches…click here

 (Back to the Top)